-During the year ended September 30, 2022, the Hospital received \$254,626 of SHIP distributions from the American Rescue Plan Act that was passed through from the Federal Office of Rural Health Policy (FORHP).
-These distributions are not subject to repayment, provided the Hospital is able to attest to and comply with the terms and conditions of the funding, including demonstrating that the distributions received have been used for allowable costs attributable to COVID-19 as defined by the Health Resources and Services Administration (HRSA).
+Distributions from the American Rescue Plan Act are not subject to repayment, provided the Hospital is able to attest to and comply with the terms and conditions of the funding, including demonstrating that the distributions received have been used for allowable costs attributable to COVID-19 as defined by the Health Resources and Services Administration (HRSA).
+The Hospital is accounting for such payments as voluntary nonexchange transactions.
+Payments are recognized as contribution revenue once the applicable conditions required to retain the funds have been met.